About me

 IETF & W3C

-- I was at one point a member of the Applications Area Directorate
+- Internet Engineering Task Force.
+(See a list of IETF documents where I'm listed as an author.)
+I was at one point a member of the Applications Area Directorate

 - RFC 7995: PDF Format for RFCs